-April is Sexual Assault Awareness Month.
-View our Winter/Spring trainings.
+October is Domestic Violence Awareness Month.
+View our Fall trainings.

 Tapeinos is the Greek word for the humiliated, oppressed, vulnerable, and poor of society.
 In our world of power and prestige human beings have continued the practice of evil by oppressing others deemed weak and inferior in our society.
 Women, children, and men are victimized daily at incredible rates.
 Even worse, the church many times keeps silent.